Skip to content

 Deployment (Docker)

-SynthOrg runs as two Docker containers -- a Python backend API and an Nginx + React web dashboard.
+SynthOrg runs as two Docker containers: a Python backend API and a Caddy + React web dashboard.
 This guide covers production deployment, environment configuration, security hardening, and operations.

 Architecture